 Have you ever opted-in to receive communication from people who claim to have the best business advice?
 And do you find that reading their emails and blog posts leaves you feeling more overwhelmed than inspired?

-I know my head starts spinning when trying to decide if I need to attend an online training on the new Facebook pixel (a piece of code) because “fundamentally, no topic is more important to success (or failure) with Facebook ads than this one.”
+Does your head start spinning when trying to decide if you need to attend an online training on the new Facebook pixel (a piece of code) because fundamentally, no topic is more important to success (or failure) with Facebook ads than this one?

-I wonder . . . should I read another blog or eBook on how to launch a profitable online business with the help of a specific marketing solution/software?
+Do you wonder . . . should I read another blog or eBook on how to launch a profitable online business with the help of a specific marketing solution/software?
 Should I take a look at “15 Creative Lead Generation Ideas to Try” today?
-Probably.

-I often feel like I'm lost in a pipeline—where a never-ending stream of business advice keeps flooding in—constantly changing and/or contradicting itself.
+Nowadays, in the new digital marketing climate, it’s common to feel lost in a pipeline—where a never-ending stream of business advice keeps flooding in—constantly changing and/or contradicting itself.
 All this information is totally overwhelming, isn’t it?
-And in the past, it’s made me want to throw in the towel.
+And in the past, it’s made us want to throw in the towel.

-But because of my strong desire to be financially independent, and the will to be my own boss, I keep moving forward—despite the uncertainty and fear.
-I’ve learned how to overcome procrastination and negative self-talk.
+But because of our strong desire to be financially independent, and the will to be in charge of our lives, we keep moving forward—despite the uncertainty and fear.

 If you want to do what you love and love doing what you love . . . figure out how to develop, launch, and run a successful business.